dayanruben/swift-profile-recorder/Sources/ProfileRecorderServer/Documentation.docc/Documentation.md

     swift demangle --simplified > /tmp/samples.perf
 ```

-The sampling server can also provide access to traces over a UNIX domain socket.
+The profile recording server can also provide access to traces over a UNIX domain socket.
 For more information, see <doc:ProfileRecorderServer/ProfileRecorderServer>.

 ## Topics